 What is a Keileon?

-What is Hidden Keileon CIC?
+Hidden Keileon CIC?

 Keileon (麒麟) is neither a dragon nor a tiger, neither phoenix nor peacock; It is a chimaera of mythical creatures, the impossible combinations of animals born to this beautifully chaotic world.
 You have probably not heard of this word before, because there are plenty of spellings out there from different East and Southeast Asian (ESEA) heritages (กิเลน, kỳ lân, 기린).
 However this time, it is from a London-based, Hongkongese narrative - Keileon.
 The old Hakka saying: Keileon hides as the people are troubled.
 Keileon dances as the world is at peace. (百姓愁，麒麟走；天下和，麒麟舞。)